USS Wasp (CV-18): 1961–1965

 The early part of 1963 had Wasp conducting antisubmarine warfare exercises off the Virginia Capes and steaming along the Caribbean coast of Costa Rica in support of the presidential visit.
 On 21 March, President Kennedy arrived at San José for a conference with presidents of six Central American nations.
 After taking part in fleet exercises off Puerto Rico, the carrier returned to Boston on 4 April.
 From 11 to 18 May, Wasp took station off Bermuda as a backup recovery ship for Major Gordon Cooper's historic Mercury space capsule recovery.
 The landing occurred as planned in the mid-Pacific near Midway Atoll, and carrier Kearsarge picked up Cooper and his Faith 7 spacecraft.
 Wasp then resumed antisubmarine warfare exercises along the Atlantic Seaboard and in the Caribbean until she underwent overhaul in the fall of 1963 for Fleet Rehabilitation and Modernization overhaul in the Boston Naval Shipyard.

 In March 1964, the carrier conducted sea trials out of Boston.
 During April, she operated out of Norfolk and Narragansett Bay.
-She returned to Boston on 4 May and remained there until 14 May, when she got underway for refresher training in waters between Guantánamo Bay, Cuba, and Kingston, Jamaica, before returning to her home port on 3 June 1964.
+She returned to Boston on 4 May and remained there until 14 May, when she got underway for refresher training in waters between Guantánamo Bay and Kingston, Jamaica, before returning to her home port on 3 June 1964.
 On 21 July 1964, Wasp began a round-trip voyage to Norfolk and returned to Boston on 7 August.
 She remained there through 8 September, when she headed, via the Virginia Capes operating area, to Valencia, Spain.
 She then cruised the Mediterranean, visiting ports in Spain, France, and Italy, and returned home on 18 December.

 The carrier remained in port until 8 February 1965, and sailed for fleet exercises in the Caribbean.
 Operating along the Eastern Seaboard, she recovered the Gemini IV astronauts James McDivitt and Ed White and their spacecraft on 7 June after splashdown.
 Gemini IV was the mission of the first American to walk in space, Ed White.
 During the summer, the ship conducted search and rescue operations for an Air Force C-121 plane which had gone down off Nantucket.
 Following an orientation cruise for 12 congressmen on 20–21 August, Wasp participated in joint training exercises with German and French forces.
 From 16 to 18 December, the carrier recovered the astronauts of Gemini VI-A, Wally Schirra and Thomas P. Stafford and its sister craft, Gemini VII, Frank Borman and Jim Lovell—the participants involved in the first-ever manned space rendezvous—after their respective splashdowns, and then returned to Boston on 22 December to finish out the year.